ccanizares/KeepCoding/_posts/2017-07-10-node-kafka-docker-playground.md

 <img src='../assets/Keepcoding_Docker_Kafka_Screen.png' />

-If we subscribe to this topic and take a look to the console we can see how messages are recibed (manually generated from kafka tool).
+If we subscribe to this topic and take a look to the console we can see how messages are received (manually generated from kafka tool).

 <img src='../assets/KeepCoding_Kafka_Node_Express_Docker.png' />

 ### Conclusion

 node-kafka pakage I'm using in this poc works and it's documentation rules.
-On the other side we have a docker compose file that we can use for other pocs or simulations.
+On the other side now I have a docker compose file that can used for other pocs or simulations.